top of page

 Once your new crowns and bridges are delivered from the laboratory, we will screw them into the implant(s), evaluates their appearance and fit, and check that your upper and lower teeth fit together comfortably when you bite.
 We will usually ask you to come back one more time to make sure the implants are stable and working well, and that you are completely satisfied with the final result.
 From then on, together with our hygienists we will follow up on you regularly to make sure no inflammation or bone loss can develop.
 This is on order to make sure your implant will stay for many years to come.

 How long will my implant last?
+Is it forever?

 Dental implants have been used successfully for many decades and we know that with careful maintenance they will work for many years.
 According to studies, more than 90% of implants are still functioning after 10 years, but with a good maintenance and care they can have a much longer lifespan.
 To keep your implant as long as possible, it is strongly advised to avoid smoking.
 It is also extremely important to maintain a thorough oral hygiene program at home and to visit your dentist and hygienist regularly for a thorough inspection of your implant, teeth and gums.
 This will allow you to have your implant and teeth professionally cleaned and to quickly detect and treat any problems before they threaten the stability of your implant.